 Rocky: "You knocked him down, why don't you try knockin' me down now?"

 In Rocky Balboa, some punks were harassing him and Marie.
 Just a dose of Rocky's aggression, and that got them to shut up.

 Captain Ersatz: Half Rocky Marciano, half Joe Frazier, and inspired by a Chuck Wepner fight.
 Pretty funny on the Joe Frazier part considering that he makes a cameo in the first film.
 The Rocky Marciano part is also lampshaded by a poster hanging in Rocky's apartment, and Micky pointing it out in the same film.

 Character Development: Rocky becomes better in personality, with some other flaws to iron out in each film.

 Rocky had him going from a poor enforcer for a Loan Shark who got his shot at the title.

 Rocky II has him enjoying his spoils and taking on responsibility for maintaining a home and keeping him and Adrian fed, until he has to fight again.

-Rocky III has Rocky's acting greatly improved to where he can star in commercials, and after his Badass Decay phase, has gained so much skill to the point of properly applying strategy in his rematch.
+Rocky III has Rocky's acting greatly improved to where he can star in commercials, and after his downturn phase, has gained so much skill to the point of properly applying strategy in his rematch.

 Rocky IV has him at such a high point in his life and career, where he's willing to throw it away if it meant avenging the very man that got him there to begin with.